 - Ice We assess the blender's ability to crush ice.

-- Chop carrots We assess the blender's ability to chop carrots in a uniform manner, without leaving large chunks behind or conversely turning them into puree.
+- Chop carrots – We assess standard blenders' ability to chop carrots in a uniform manner, without leaving large chunks behind or conversely turning them into puree.

-- Green smoothie We process fruit and vegetables and then put the smoothie through a fine sieve to see how well the blender has processed them.
+- Green smoothie – For personal blenders, we process fruit and vegetables and then put the smoothie through a fine sieve to see how well the blender has processed them.

-Super blenders are more versatile than regular blenders so we conduct the following extra tests on these products:
+- Nut butter and sorbet – High-performance blenders are more versatile than regular blenders so we conduct the following extra tests on these product.

 - Blending and heating a raw vegetable soup